WC-Local-Pickup/woocommerce-local-pickup-time/README.md

 ## Changelog ##

 ### 1.3.9 ###
+* Fixes how the starting interval is set, especially during the middle of the current open/close pickup time.
+* Sets end time 1 interval past it in order to have the end close pickup time be inclusive for pickup.
+* Changes field title and help text for Pickup Days Ahead to be clear that the number does now represent the number of open days inclusive of the current day.
+* Updates language files to handle some new dashboard labels and help text.
 * Fixes an incorrect use of the pickup time interval instead of the delay, causing incorrect starting pickup time.
+* Changes direct WC_Order id attribute access to use get_id() method.
+* Fixes additonal issue with how time delay is handled on the first available pickup time.

 ### 1.3.8 ###
 * Fixes issue with recognizing the current date/time as the start of the pickup time selection.